Searching for

 Christine Quattro

 is an Assistant Professor of Community and Regional Planning at Appalachian State University and holds a doctorate in City and Regional Planning from the University of Pennsylvania.
 Their research studies the environmental justice, social equity, and ecological implications of land development regulations.
-They previously served on the Zoning Board of Yeadon, Pennsylvania, and was Director of City Planning and Development for San Antonio City Council District 1.
+They previously served on the Zoning Board of Yeadon, PA, and was Director of City Planning and Development for San Antonio City Council District 1.
 Additionally, Quattro currently works as the Lead Land Development Researcher for a law firm based in San Antonio.

 Wei Zhai

-©2025 SOM Foundation
+©2026 SOM Foundation

 Terms of Use